Marcus Scherer, the ﬁrst in his First Nations family to graduate from high school, will soon have a university degree, too.

 He is just getting started.

 After his third summer of ﬁghting forest ﬁres in British Columbia, the 23-year-old is back at Thompson Rivers University (TRU), in his hometown of Kamloops, B.C., for his ﬁnal year of a bachelor’s degree in natural resource science.
-Next spring, he plans to attend the University of British Columbia for a one-year master’s in sustainable forestry.
+Next he plans to attend the University of British Columbia for a one-year master’s in sustainable forestry.
 After that, he heads to law school—the ﬁnal step toward a career in forestry management that he hopes will “help my people and contribute to my heritage.”

 His options-laden academic path owes much to escalating commitments by Canadian universities to woo a fast-growing cohort of Indigenous youth, a demographic that’s been historically under-represented on campus.
 It stands in contrast to the dark history of residential schools chronicled by the 2015 Truth and Reconciliation Commission.

 Despite the ramped-up efforts, optimism is tinged with realism about the work required to recruit academic-ready Indigenous students, close the performance gap with non-Indigenous students, produce culturally relevant curricula and transform the internal culture of universities.

 “What I am generally seeing across the country is a pretty solid effort by a lot of post-secondary institutions not only to make their campuses more welcoming for Indigenous students but to tackle the challenging question of how to bring in Indigenous perspectives, world views and knowledge,” says Ry Moran, inaugural director of the National Centre for Truth and Reconciliation, an archive of Canada’s residential school legacy.